-- This exponential growth in number of states, together with the interference of states and the ability to subject the entire space to transformations (either unitary dynamical evolution of the system, or a measurement projection into an eigenvector subspace), provides the foundation for quantum computing. - In general, if we had enough time, we could simulate any quantum computation with a classical computer.
-The real potential value of quantum computers lies in speeding up computations.
+- This exponential growth in number of states, together with the ability to subject the entire space to transformations (either unitary dynamical evolution of the system, or a measurement projection into an eigenvector subspace), provides the foundation for quantum computing. - An interesting (apparent) dilemma is the energetic costs/irreversability of classical computing.
+Since unitary transformations are invertible, quantum computations (except measurements) will all be reversible.
+Most classical boolean operations such as $b_1 \wedge b_2$ , $b_1 \vee b_2$ , and $b_1 \wedge b_2$ are irreversible, and therefore cannot directly be used as basic operations for quantum computers.